 Your VoIP system will undoubtedly include an array of features that can help you and your employees work more efficiently.
 Here are a few of the basics you can expect with either a premises-based or hosted VoIP system:

-- Call forwarding – Lets you reroute incoming calls to another destination based on things like time of day or device.
+- Call forwarding – Let you reroute incoming calls to another destination based on times of day or device.
 So if you’re out of the office, you can have calls automatically redirected to your company-registered mobile phone.